 - Deal with your employer, workman’s compensation personnel, and insurance agents.

-- Proceed with a trial case, if necessary, filling complaints, scheduling trial, and handling anything else regarding your case.
+- Proceed with a trial case, if necessary, filing complaints, scheduling a trial, and handling anything else regarding your case.

 If you are a construction worker who has suffered an accident on the job, you can feel comfortable calling upon the law firm of Chaikin LaPenna.
-Our attorneys have the experience to handle New York construction law.
+Our law office is here to serve clients from all over the city.
+We serve clients in Brooklyn, Manhattan, Queens, Long Island, and Staten Island.
+We may be able to help clients who live in New Jersey but have experienced accidents in New York.
+Our injury attorneys have the experience to handle NYC construction accidents.
 Do not try to handle the legalities of your construction accident alone.
-Give us a call, today.
+Give us a call today.

 No Fees Until We Win.